FRESNO, Calif. -- Half Moon Bay is a spot known for high waves and experienced surfers.

 Video shows them rushing in as Vang pulled the man closer to him.

-"I just kept on calming him down - I'm like, don't worry about stuff and I'm not going to leave you," Vang recalled.
+"I just kept on calming him down - I'm like, don't worry about stuff and I'm not going to leave you," Vang recalls.

 And while he didn't go home with any fish, Vang tells us the biggest reward was how the trip ended.

-"Just helping somebody and hopefully someday they will help somebody else," Vang said.
+"Just helping somebody and hopefully someday they will help somebody else," he says.